TSkaalrud/585_CircuiTron/ReadMe.txt

 "Left Shift" to brake
 "Up arrow" to "Jump" on a 1 second cooldown
-"Left arrow"/"Right arrow" to strafe left/right on a 1 second cooldown "R" to reset position of the bike to starting position (for testing purposes) Waypoints and laps update in the console currently to inform the player on their game progress
+"Left arrow"/"Right arrow" to strafe left/right on a 1 second cooldown "R" to reset position of the bike to starting position Waypoints and laps update in the console currently to inform the player on their game progress

 Future developments: